The Bankrate promise

 Where do I get roadside assistance?

 - Auto insurance companies: One of the simplest ways to get roadside assistance is through your car insurance company.
 It can be added to your monthly premiums.
-Some carriers may even include roadside assistance as part of a full car insurance package.
+Some carriers may even include roadside assistance as part of a full coverage car insurance package.

 How to decide which roadside assistance program is the best for you